tracybporter/file-grep-bash-example/README.md

 1. Run tests.
     1. Open terminal windowMake sure you can run the test-search-no-mocking.sh and get no errors
 1. Run the script with your files.
-    1. master.txt: Replace the test master.txt with your list of unique matching patterns (e.g. serial numbers)
+    1. **master.txt**: Replace the test master.txt with your list of unique matching patterns (e.g. serial numbers)
-    1. data-files directory: Replace all the files in this directory.
+    1. **data-files directory**: Replace all the files in this directory.
 The names of the files is NOT important.
-    1. ./search-all-data-files.sh > myOut.txt
+    1. Execute the script: `./search-all-data-files.sh > matching-rows.txt`